Rightpoint/RZImport/README.md

 #### Flexible

 Can't name your properties the same as the keys in the dictionary?
 Need to perform extra validation or import logic?
 No problem!
-The `RZAutoImportable` protocol has hooks for specifying custom mappings, custom import logic and validation on a per-key basis, and more!
+The `RZImportable` protocol has hooks for specifying custom mappings, custom import logic and validation on a per-key basis, and more!

 #### Performant